 Given that we issued common shares and warrants to Tiger, an independent investor, in January 2011, we used the Backsolve Method based on our own share transactions to determine the fair value of our equity as of January 1, 2011.
 Among the valuation methodologies, the Backsolve Method is the most objective indicator of the enterprise value at the development stage like our company in January 2011.
 In view of the fast growing number of registered user accounts, with relatively fixed staff costs and network expenses, we judged it is reasonable to assume that our business enterprise value would increase in line with our growing revenue.
 For valuation dates in 2010, as there was no share transactions with investor in 2010, we could not adopt the Backsolve Method.
-Instead, we adopted the Guideline Transaction Method under the market approach and applied the implied business enterprise value to revenue multiples based on the increase in the business enterprise value between our series C financing in November 2009 and the warrants issued to Tiger in January 2011 over the increase in corresponding 12-month trailing revenues, to determine the fair value of our equity in 2010.
+Instead, we adopted the Guideline Transaction Method under the market approach and applied the implied business enterprise value to revenue multiples based on the increase in corresponding 12-month trailing revenues, to determine the fair value of our equity in 2010.
 The income approach-discounted cash flow method, or DCF-was also used in preparing a business enterprise value analysis of our company as of January 1, 2008, September 16, 2011, January 1, 2012, March 31, 2012, June 1, 2012, July 15, 2012, September 1, 2012 and September 30, 2012 and for the beneficial conversion feature assessments as of June 1, 2008, August 1, 2008 and November 1, 2009.